 Reflecting on the content and delivery of teaching is an ongoing part of normal activity for academic staff within the University.
 Annual Programme Review provides a formal opportunity for staff to reflect on the most recent delivery of the programme.

 The purpose of Annual Programme Review is:

-An APR report should be completed for each programme, including collaborative provision, or where appropriate, grouping of programmes, using the template provided (Directorate of Academic and Student Affairs (DASA) Policies and Procedures Manual Appendix 10).
+An APR report should be completed for each programme, including collaborative provision, or where appropriate, grouping of programmes, using the template provided.
 The APR report should be completed by the Programme co-ordinator/leader and approved by the Programme team at a Programme Review Meeting.
-APR reports should be reviewed by Directors of Education and a School Overview report prepared for consideration by the School Education Committee and signed off by School Management Board.
-The School Overview report together with copies of the individual programme reviews should be sent to Academic Affairs by 21 December 2012.
-(See diagram on Annex1 .)
+APR reports should be reviewed by Directors of Education and a School Overview Report prepared for consideration by the School Education Committee and signed off by School Management Board.
+The School Overview Report together with copies of the individual programme reviews should be sent to Academic Affairs by 13 December 2013.
 The DE’s School Overview report may include issues for the University to consider, through the Education Committee.

 Programme Review Group